prenaudin/resume/README.md

 **Drubbler**

-Drubbbler helps you schedule your shots on Dribbble.
+Drubbbler helps you easily schedule Dribbble shots and gain visibility.
+In a few words, it's the Buffer of Dribbble.

 Started by Luc Chaissac and Charley David, I lent a hand to rewrite the frontend with React.js and Flux.

 [https://www.drubbbler.com/](https://www.drubbbler.com/)

 **Papier**

+Papier extension for Chrome, just open a new tab and trap your best thoughts.
+They'll be backed up directly to Chrome: no accounts, no syncing ;)

 Started by Luc Chaissac and Charley David, I helped by adding checkboxes and lists to the editor.